A beautiful cranberry orange yeast bread, baked into a round with an optional orange glaze and coconut chip topping.

 - In a large bowl or the bowl of a stand mixer fitted with the kneading hook, add the lukewarm milk, 1 teaspoon of sugar and yeast.
 Stir and let stand 5 minutes.

 - To the bowl, add the 1/3 cup white sugar, orange zest, vanilla, egg, melted butter and salt.
 Mix briefly to combine.
+Add the cranberry/orange juice mixture to the bowl.
 Add 2 cups of the flour and mix until incorporated.
 While kneading, gradually add the 3rd cup of flour and knead/mix in for 4-5 minutes.
 Dough will probably be quite wet at this point.

 - Remove dough to a well-floured work surface.
 Knead, adding additional flour as necessary, until the dough no longer sticks to your hands or the work surface.
 Form dough into a ball and place in a greased bowl.
 Cover with plastic wrap and let rise until doubled, about 2 hours.
 (This dough is a slow riser.
 Be patient :)